rdkcentral/rdkb-halif-dhcp6c/docs/pages/DHCP6ChalSpec.md

 - **Implicit State Dependency:** While not explicitly stated, the behaviour of the HAL APIs is inherently state-dependent.
 The information returned by the `ert_dhcp6c_get_info` and `ecm_dhcp6c_get_info` functions will depend on the current state of the DHCPv6 client within the vendor implementation.

-- **Potential Blocking:** The documentation mentions that the interface may block if the underlying hardware is not ready, suggesting that the API calls could have different behaviours based on the underlying system's state.
+- **Potential Blocking:** The interface may block if the underlying hardware is not ready, the API calls can have different behaviours based on the underlying system's state.

 ## Sequence Diagram